meixinchoy/Irvine-library/README.md

 # Irvine-library
 Irvine library for assembly language.
-Posting it here as the Irvine website is not working anymore (as of aug 2020)
+Posting it here since the Irvine website is not working anymore (as of aug 2020)

 Configuration for MASM Visual Studios project and Irvine32
 -------------------------------------------------------------